-The purpose of the blurring tool is to allow users to step in where our automatic blurring algorithms fail.
-With the blurring editor, you are able to blur parts of an image that have been missed or un-blur parts of an image that shouldn't have been blurred.
-In this article you can read about general blurring guidelines, using the blur editor, and how the blur requests get approved.
+The purpose of the blurring tool is to allow users to step in if our automatic blurring algorithms fail.
+With the blur editor, you are able to blur parts of an image that have been missed.

 From every request you submit, our algorithm can learn and improve.
-Therefore it's good if you're careful with the blurs and follow our tips on what to blur or unblur.
-Great if you can also fix the whole image (i.e. do all the necessary blurs and unblurs) as opposed to focusing on just the bits that interest you.
+Therefore, it's good if you're careful with the blurs and follow our tips on what to blur.

 What should be blurred: